microsoft/aed-blockchain-learn-content/ethereum-blockchain-dev/solidity/includes/1-introduction.md

 - Blockchain fundamentals knowledge
 - Ethereum platform knowledge
-- Familiarity with any programming language
+- Previous experience with any programming language like C, Python, or JavaScript
+- Basic knowledge of programming concepts
+- Familiarity with the command line to create new directories